 Who can develop a behaviour support plan?

 A behaviour support plan can only be developed by practitioners who are considered suitable by the Commissioner to undertake functional behaviour assessments and develop behaviour support plans.
+They will be considered suitable pending assessment against the Positive Behaviour Capability Framework.
 Behaviour support practitioners (whether a sole provider or employed by a provider) must be registered with the NDIS to provide specialist behaviour support (Registration group 110).

 Can a behaviour support plan recommend the use of a regulated restrictive practice?

 The aim of positive behaviour support is to reduce and eliminate restrictive practices.
 There is a primary emphasis on upholding the rights of the person with disability by looking to support the person through evidence-informed, person-centred strategies reflected in a behaviour support plan.
 There may be limited circumstances in which a regulated restrictive practice is used.
 The NDIS (Restrictive Practices and Behaviour Support) Rules 2018 specify that any use of restrictive practices must be:

 - Used only in response to a risk of harm to the person with disability or others, as a last resort.

 - Authorised in accordance with any state or territory legislation and/or policy requirements